 - The claim that children are not responsible for their tantrums because they cannot control them flies in the face of the evidence.
 They can.
 A pinch proves it.
 Might they inwardly stew a bit at being denied what they want?
 Yes.
 It’s called disappointment and no one grows out of that.

 - These experts insist parents set limits and ensure boundaries are maintained by providing “external constraints.”
-But boundaries are meaningless if a parent is in constant debate with their toddler because the only “constraint” available to them is negotiation.
+However, boundaries are meaningless if a parent is in constant debate with their toddler because the only “constraint” available to them is negotiation.
 Even the concept of “time-out” is out of favor and now cast as emotional abandonment.
 So that’s not an approved option anymore.
 (Sorry, Super Nanny.)Ignoring a child’s tantrum is abdicating responsibility to teach them respect.
 Click To Tweet

 - Furthermore, ignoring a child’s tantrum is abdicating responsibility to teach them respect.
 And it’s much easier to teach respect to a toddler than a pre-teen.
 Redirecting attention denies there’s a behavioral issue to address.
 It just moves on.
 Ignoring tantrums is a lazy parenting strategy to avoid proactive instruction.
 Redirecting does not inhibit future outbursts.
 Neither strategy prepares a child for life outside his house.
-You can be sure childhood playmates will not ignore or redirect little Johnny’s bad behavior.
+And you can be sure childhood playmates will not ignore or redirect little Johnny’s bad behavior.
 Little Johnny will be shunned by other children.You can be sure childhood playmates will not ignore or redirect little Johnny’s bad behavior.
 Click To Tweet

 - The fruit of a generation raised largely in the philosophy of psychology experts isn’t impressive.
 Studies show today’s young adults are more dependent and less confident.
 (Google it.)